SamuelBrudner/lab_archives_mcp/paper.md

 Recent advances in large language models (LLMs) and AI assistants have demonstrated powerful capabilities for natural language interaction with structured data [@brown2020language; @openai2023gpt4].
 However, ELN platforms have remained largely isolated from these AI tools, requiring researchers to manually copy-paste content between systems.

-`lab_archives_mcp` addresses this gap by implementing a read-only MCP server [@anthropic2024mcp] that exposes LabArchives notebooks to AI assistants like Claude Desktop and Windsurf.
-The software enables researchers to:
+`lab_archives_mcp` addresses this gap by implementing an MCP server [@anthropic2024mcp] that exposes LabArchives notebooks to AI assistants like Claude Desktop and Windsurf.
+The Model Context Protocol enables AI assistants to discover and invoke tools through self-describing schemas—each tool provides its name, purpose, and parameter specifications, allowing the AI to autonomously determine when and how to call appropriate functions based on user queries.
+By connecting AI assistants to laboratory notebooks, researchers can:

-- Query notebooks using natural language (e.g., "Which fly lines did I use in navigation experiments last summer?")
+- Query their experimental history using natural language—the AI assistant automatically navigates notebook hierarchies, retrieves relevant pages, and synthesizes answers (e.g., "Which fly lines did I use in navigation experiments last summer?")
-- Perform semantic searches across all notebook content using vector embeddings
+- Ask the AI to perform semantic searches across all notebook content using vector embeddings to find conceptually related experiments
-- Navigate notebook hierarchies programmatically through structured API access
+- Request cross-notebook analyses where the AI assistant autonomously aggregates data from multiple experimental records
-- Maintain reproducible research workflows with proper authentication and error handling
+- Archive computational outputs with Git provenance metadata through AI-directed uploads

 # Design and Implementation